 The Community’s Response

-Most of the Lakewood community is supportive of the renovation occurring at Madison Park.
-Many people grew up with the old Madison Park and are excited for the change.
-The DPD Zach Carnovale, a student at Lakewood High School, said, “It definitely will attract more people and even a newer generation of kids going to this park and enjoying new, really cool attractions.”
-This renewed focus on the park can help bring people together, which is the DPD’s ultimate goal.
+Most of the Lakewood community supports the renovation at Madison Park, with many residents who grew up with the old park excited about the changes.
+“It definitely will attract more people and even a newer generation of kids going to this park and enjoying new, really cool attractions,” said Lakewood High senior Zach Carnovale.

-While some of these new features may not seem small on the surface, all of these renovations are helping keep the community together.
-When asked about the new path being built, Charles Moore, head coach of Lakewood cross country and track, said, “It is a big deal because the way that they built the path, it feeds into the neighborhood, so people can walk up the street that might not have really thought about that as a walking path before leading them right into the park.”
+Regarding the new path being built, Charles Moore, head coach of Lakewood Cross Country and Track, said, “It is a big deal because the way that they built the path, it feeds into the neighborhood, so people can walk up the street that might not have really thought about that as a walking path before, leading them right into the park.”

 The DPD is hard at work applying for funds and planning for the park.
 These renovations are going to improve the park and help bring a stronger community together.
 All of this is to make a safer space and to transform Madison Park into the great community hub it can be.